zearp/OptiHack/README.md

 On any macOS version prior to Catalina there was a command you could run to stop receiving nags to upgrade to a new major release.
 This was removed in Catalina.
 We can use the SMBIOS to stop the update nags.
 For example if you don't plan on upgrading from Catalina use 14,3 and you will never receive upgrade nags to update to Big Sur.
 Apple provides security updates for the current version and the two previous versions.
 At the time of writing that is Big Sur + Catalina and Mojave.
 Once Monterey is released Apple will provide them for Big Sur and Catalina.
 Once the next version of macOS gets released Catalina support will stop.
 This will be in about 2 years.

-> Note: If you change the model from the default you will have to edit the [plist file inside USBPorts.kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change Macmini7,1 to iMac14,3/iMac15,1 on line 176.
+> Note: If you change the model from the default you will have to edit the [plist file inside USBPorts.kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change Macmini7,1 to iMac14,3/iMac15,1 near the bottom of the file.
 You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.
 Right click on the kext and select show contents to get to the plist file hiding in there.

 ## Graphical boot
 1. Download needed drivers and resources and copy them